guimarcio/job_analysis/2-Project_Analysis/README.md

 - **🔍 Power Query**
 - **💪 Power Pivot**

-### Tech Jobs Dataset
+### Tech Jobs Dataset and Excel file

 The dataset used for this project contains real-world techjob information from 2020 to 2024.
 The dataset were changed in other project and I used the [transformed dataset](/0_Resources/data.csv) to analyze.
 The [original dataset](/0_Resources/global_tech_salary.txt) was obtained on a Kaggle page.
+All the analysis can be found in this [file](project2.xlsx).

 ## 1️⃣ Which tech job pays the most?